Learn how to co-sleep safely while supporting breastfeeding and better sleep for everyone.

 - She instinctively bends her legs, creating a protective space around the baby.
 This makes it almost impossible for someone else to roll onto the baby without first touching her legs.12

-- Breastfeeding mums who co-sleep tend to be highly responsive to their baby’s needs – unless they’ve had alcohol, taken illegal or sleep-inducing drugs, or are extremely tired.13
+- Breastfeeding mums who co-sleep tend to be highly responsive to their baby’s needs.

 - Mums and babies who co-sleep often wake more during the night.
 This may help protect against sudden unexpected infant deaths, as mums check on and breastfeed their babies more frequently than when room-sharing.14,15